brianphil/sde-v1.0.0/docs/PHASE_3_COMPLETE.md

 ## Summary

-Successfully integrated world-class pattern mining and exploration into the Policy Function Approximation (PFA) component.
+Successfully integrated sde pattern mining and exploration into the Policy Function Approximation (PFA) component.
 PFA now uses Apriori algorithm for sophisticated rule discovery and ε-greedy exploration for rule selection.

 ---